gopro/gpmf-parser/README.md

 * Somewhat human (engineer) readable (i.e. hex-editor friendly.)
 * Timing and index for metadata can be stored within the wrapping MP4 of similar container format.

 GoPro Metadata Format (GPMF) is a modified Key, Length, Value solution, with a 32-bit aligned payload, that is both compact, full extensible and somewhat human readable in a hex editor.
 GPMF allows for dependent creation of new FourCC tags, without requiring central registration to define the contents and whether the data is in a nested structure.
+GPMF is a real-time storage format, for the capture of sensor data as it happens.

 ## GPMF-parser